mikolalysenko/game-shell/README.md

 * `bindings` - A default set of key bindings
 * `fullscreen` - A flag which if set attempts to put the game in fullscreen mode
 * `pointerLock` - A flag which if set attempts to active pointer pointer lock (default true  for fullscreen, false otherwise)
+* `sticky` - If set to true, then keep trying to grab fullscreen/pointerLock even if user escapes out

 ## Events